tobymao/sqlglot/README.md

 "SELECT DATE_FORMAT(x, 'yy-M-ss')"
 ```

-Identifier delimiters and data types can be translated between dialects:
+Identifier delimiters and data types can be translated as well:

 ```python
 import sqlglot